tpm2dev/tpm.dev.tutorials/Intro/README.md

 A restricted signing key can be used to sign only TPM-generated content as part of specific TPM restricted signing commands.
-Such content always begins with a magic byte sequence.
+Such content always begins with a magic byte sequence, and the TPM refuses to sign externally generated content that starts with that magic byte sequence.

 A restricted decryption key can only be used to decrypt ciphertexts whose plaintexts have a certain structure.
 In particular these are used